swiss-ai-center/documentation/docs/how-to-guides/how-to-deploy-the-core-engine-on-an-exoscale-kubernetes-cluster.md

 # Delete the role for Kubernetes
 exo iam role delete k8s

-# Delete the API key for the Core engine
+# Delete the API key for the Core AI Engine
 exo iam api-key delete s3

-# Delete the role for the Core engine
+# Delete the role for the Core AI Engine
 exo iam role delete core-engine
 ```